LeviMarvin/android_kernel_xiaomi_alioth/Documentation/filesystems/fscrypt.rst

 inode number (for `IV_INO_LBLK_64 policies`_) included in the IVs.
 Thus, IV reuse is limited to within a single directory.

 With CTS-CBC, the IV reuse means that when the plaintext filenames share a common prefix at least as long as the cipher block size (16 bytes for AES), the corresponding encrypted filenames will also share a common prefix.
 This is undesirable.
-Adiantum does not have this weakness, as it is a wide-block encryption mode.
+Adiantum and HCTR2 do not have this weakness, as they are wide-block encryption modes.

 All supported filenames encryption modes accept any plaintext length
 >= 16 bytes; cipher block alignment is not required.
 However,